Rohantastic/shopCart/README.md

  - Ordering Endpoint: Proceed to mutation orderAProduct{}.
  - Passing Cart ID: Include the cartID of the desired product in the request.

+ ### Fetching Ordered Products
+ - User can fetch their ordered products by quering query{getOrderedItems}
+ - make sure to provide jwt token

  ### RabbitMQ
  - Backend Process: Upon request, the backend will send a message queue through RabbitMQ and create an orderedItem data in the orderedItem table.